Ōtautahi Trauma-Sensitive Yoga (OTSY) Information

 What our TSY facilitators will offer

-• Create a safe, supportive and compassionate group environment for women.
+• Create a safe, supportive and compassionate group environment.

 • Guidance and support to help you focus on particular aspects of yoga including breath awareness, sensing, movement, and resting.